nikhilgurnani/moleculer-example/README.md

 This will set the environment variable(s) and starts the application on port 3000.
 ##  Supporting
 Moleculer-Example is an open source project.
 It is free to use for your personal learning.
-Leave a start on Github if it helped you. 😌
+Leave a star on Github if it helped you. 😌

 Thank you very much!